 Of love and my parents there is little

-to be written: their relationship to their
+to be written: their relationship to

 children was utilitarian.
-We were fed and
+We were fed

 housed and dressed and outfitted with